 In the southern, saltier portion of the Bay, species diversity is low.
-There are only two species of SAV that thrive in that saltier (polyhaline) environment: eelgrass (Z. marina) and widgeongrass (R. maritima).
-As you move up the Bay and into only moderately salty (mesohaline) water, diversity increases but is still limited.
-Approximately four species live in this region, including widgeongrass (which has a very broad salinity tolerance), redhead grass (P. perfoliatus), sago pondweed (S. pectinatus), and horned pondweed (Z. palustris).
-In the freshwater reaches of the Bay's tributaries and in the upper Bay proper (oligohaline), SAV species diversity increases dramatically.
-Some of the most common species you'll observe in those areas include wild celery (V. americana), water stargrass (H. dubia), Eurasian watermilfoil (M. spicatum), Hydrilla, and a number of pondweeds (Potamogeton sp.) and naiads (Najas sp.).
+There are only two species of SAV that thrive in that saltier (polyhaline) environment: eelgrass (Zostera marina) and widgeongrass (Ruppia maritima).
+As you move up the Bay and into only moderately salty

+(mesohaline) water, diversity increases but is still limited.
+Approximately four species live in this region, including widgeongrass (which has a very broad salinity tolerance), redhead grass (Potamogeton perfoliatus), sago pondweed (Stuckenia pectinata), and horned pondweed (Zannichellia palustris).
+In the freshwater reaches of the Bay's tributaries and in the upper Bay proper (oligohaline, SAV species diversity increases dramatically.
+Some of the most common species you'll observe in those areas include wild celery (Vallisneria mericana), water stargrass (Heteranthera dubia), Eurasian watermilfoil (Myriophyllum spicatum), Hydrilla, and a number of pondweeds (Potamogeton sp.) and naiads (Najas sp.).